serina-yam/profile/content/cebu/day12/index.md

 I always feel sleepy when the weather is bad,
 so I was sleepy today.

-I had Korean food for dinner with my friends.
+I had Korean food for dinner with my friends🇰🇷🇯🇵.
 After that, we went to the photo space at my school and took some photos.
 It was fun.